Cognitive Research Corporation Driving Simulator: Screening scenario

 This is a brief drive that comprises several minutes of the Country Vigilance Scenario.
 The purpose of this drive is to provide an introductory experience for the participant and to determine if they are likely to experience simulator sickness when using the driving simulator.

 Familiarization scenario

-The purpose of this drive is to provide standardized instructions on operation of the driving simulator.
+The purpose of this drive is to provide standardized instructions on the operation of the driving simulator.
 It comprises several minutes of the Country Vigilance Scenario, followed by several minutes of the Country Vigilance Scenario with a divided attention task.

 Practice scenario

-This scenario was designed to provide the participant with standardized practice of the driving tasks being completed during testing.
+This scenario was designed to provide the participant with the standardized practice of the driving tasks being completed during testing.
 The Practice Scenario consists of several minutes of the Country Vigilance Scenario Driving.